IoOpenDeviceRegistryKey function (wdm.h)

-The IoOpenDeviceRegistryKey routine returns a handle to a device-specific or a driver-specific registry key for a particular device instance.
+The IoOpenDeviceRegistryKey routine returns a handle to a registry state location for a particular device instance.

 NTSTATUS IoOpenDeviceRegistryKey( PDEVICE_OBJECT DeviceObject, ULONG DevInstKeyType, ACCESS_MASK DesiredAccess, PHANDLE DeviceRegKey );

-Pointer to the PDO of the device instance for which the registry key is to be opened.
+[in] Pointer to the physical device object (PDO) of the device instance for which the registry state location is to be opened.

-Specifies flags indicating whether to open a device-specific hardware key or a driver-specific software key.
+[in] Specifies flags indicating whether to open a device-specific hardware key or a driver-specific software key.
 The flags also indicate whether the key is relative to the current hardware profile.
-For more information about hardware and software keys, see Registry Keys for Drivers and Introduction to Registry Keys for Drivers.
+For more information about hardware and software keys, see Introduction to Registry Keys for Drivers.

 The flags are defined as follows:

-Open the Device Parameters subkey under the device's hardware key (see HKLM\SYSTEM\CurrentControlSet\Enum Registry Tree), a device-specific registry subkey that contains information about the device.
-The key is located under the key for the device instance specified by DeviceObject.
+Open the device's hardware key, a device-specific registry state location that contains information about the device.
 This flag cannot be specified with PLUGPLAY_REGKEY_DRIVER.

-Open a software key for storing driver-specific information.
+Open the device's software key, a device-specific registry state location for storing driver-specific information.
 This flag cannot be specified with PLUGPLAY_REGKEY_DEVICE.

 Note: Hardware profiles are deprecated and state should not be stored relative to a hardware profile.

-Pointer to a caller-allocated buffer that, on successful return, contains a handle to the requested registry key.
+[out] Pointer to a caller-allocated buffer that, on successful return, contains a handle to the requested registry state location.

 IoOpenDeviceRegistryKey returns STATUS_SUCCESS if the call was successful.
 Possible error return values include the following.